Art Practical

-Art Practical is an online arts magazine based in San Francisco producing arts criticism, essays, quarterly issues, and programming related to contemporary art and visual culture in they Bay Area and beyond.
+Art Practical is an online arts magazine based in San Francisco producing arts criticism, essays, quarterly issues, and programming related to contemporary art and visual culture in the Bay Area and beyond.

 History

 The magazine was established in 2009 by Patricia Maloney, who served as director and editor-in-chief until 2015.
 In 2013, the publication acquired and incorporated the events website Happenstand and the arts publication Daily Serving, which maintained its independent site with Maloney as director.
 Beginning in 2015, the California College of the Arts became the publisher of Art Practical and Daily Serving with Maloney transitioning to executive director and with Kara Q. Smith and Bean Gilsdorf, respectively, as editors-in-chief.
 In March 2015, Maloney resigned and took the position of executive director of Southern Exposure.
 Michele Carlson was named as the new executive director in May 2016.

 Publication

 The magazine has produced over 1,000 reviews, hundreds of columns, and more than a dozen thematic issues organized by staff and guest editors.
 The publication also hosts a user-submitted events calendar for arts and cultural events in the San Francisco Bay Area.